write-this-way/dallas-co-autopsies/README.md

 * Primary medical examiner
 * COD/Manner medical examiner

+# About the data

 # Getting the data

-## I've got the data.
-Now what?

 # Working with the data
 * Cleaning